Discover global hiring strategies from leading recruitment platforms

 • Hiring agencies: Whether employers hire third-party recruitment agencies or create internal hiring committees, both involve high costs.
 For instance, you must allocate the necessary finances and tools to the internal hiring team for selecting and interviewing candidates.

-• Background checks: All employers must conduct the necessary background checks to verify the credibility and trustworthiness of hired candidates.
+• Background checks: All employers must conduct the necessary pre-employment background checks to verify the credibility and trustworthiness of hired candidates.
 However, in keeping up with the Data Protection Act, an employer must have the applicant’s consent for processing the personal data necessary for legislation.
 As for medical examinations, employers cannot collect or process information under ‘special categories of personal data’ from the applicant.
 Employers willing to perform these checks must shell out substantial amounts.

 • Employer cost: The employer cost estimates the employee’s salary and stands at 11.50% – 14.5%.